Autocad to Photoshop with Layers

 Rasterize PDF files into Photoshop PSD files

-The next step is to rasterize vector PDF files into Photoshop PSD files.
-For this step we will use our second script.
+The next step is to rasterize all the vector PDF files into Photoshop PSD files.
+For automating this process, we will use our second script.

-1. Download the “rasterizePDFfiles_v1.06.jsx” script and save it on your computers hard drive
+1. Download the “RasterizeVectorFiles v2.18.jsx.zip” script and save it on your computers hard drive.
+Unzip the downloaded zip-archive.

 2. Open Photoshop but do not open any files.
 If Photoshop is already open make sure all files are closed.
-Use the Windows Explorer to locate the downloaded script and drag the script into Photoshop.
-The script executes as soon as you release your mouse button.
+Use the Windows Explorer to locate the extracted script “RasterizeVectorFiles v2.18.jsx” and drag the script into Photoshop.
+The script will execute as soon as you release your mouse button.

 3. Click the “Add..” button and browse to the folder where AutoCAD saved all the PDF files.
 Select all PDF files and click “OK”.